Join Us!

 -

-Preferred employment dates (e.g., "spring semester only" or "summer from June 10-Aug 20, then continuing into fall semester & possibly beyond".
+Preferred starting dates (e.g., "spring semester only" or "summer from June 10-Aug 20, then continuing into fall semester & possibly beyond".
 Note that a summer internship is typically 10+ weeks, and a term-time commitment must be at least 10 hours/week, to maintain substantive progress.)

 Please contact Prof. Tang at haoningtang (at) berkeley.edu or haoning (at) mit.edu.